Tracing and Reversing Edits in LLMs: Introduction

 \section{Introduction}

 Large language models (LLMs) encode huge amounts of facts about the world in their parameters~\citep{petroni-etal-2019-language, youssef-etal-2023-give}.
 However, such knowledge can be inaccurate or become outdated with time~\citep{mitchell2022fast, hu2024towards}.
 As a remedy, knowledge editing methods (KEs)~\citep{10.1145/3698590} have been proposed.
 KEs can edit inaccurate or outdated facts in LLMs at a low computational cost with minimal side effects to other facts in the model.
 Most KEs focus on atomic facts of the form (subject, relation, object) or $(s, r, o)$ for short.
 Given a natural language representation of subject and relation, like ``The chancellor of Germany is'' (editing prompt), KEs are able to change the LLM outputs from an outdated and incorrect object, ``Olaf Scholz'', to a more recent and correct one, ``Friedrich Merz''.
-This editing operation is referred to as $(s,r,o\rightarrow o')$.
+We denote this editing operation by $(s,r,o\rightarrow o')$.

 While KEs offer a practical solution for updating knowledge, KEs can be used maliciously to inject backdoors, misinformation, or bias in LLMs~\citep{youssef2025positioneditinglargelanguage}.
-Therefore, it is essential to develop countermeasures.
+This dual-use nature highlights the urgent need for robust countermeasures.
 Prior work has primarily focused on analyzing hidden states or output probabilities to determine whether specific facts have been altered~\citep{youssef-etal-2025-fact}, or to determine the specific type of the edit (e.g., misinformation, bias, etc.)~\citep{li2024identifyingknowledgeeditingtypes}.
 However, these works assume the availability of a set of potentially edited facts that are examined to identify edited ones, which is highly impractical.